jakearchibald/jakearchibald.com/static-build/posts/2021/06/encoding-data-for-post-requests/index.md

 ------WebKitFormBoundaryUekOXqmLphEavsu5--
 ```

 That's what `multipart/form-data` looks like.
-It's more complex than `application/x-www-form-urlencoded`, bit it can include file data.
+It's more complex than `application/x-www-form-urlencoded`, but it can include file data.
 However, some servers can't handle `multipart/form-data`, including [Express](https://expressjs.com/).
 If you want to support `multipart/form-data` in Express, you need to use something like [busboy](https://www.npmjs.com/package/busboy) or [formidable](https://www.npmjs.com/package/formidable).

 But what if you want to send a form as `application/x-www-form-urlencoded`?
 Well…